esl-epfl/x-heep/docs/source/ASIC/asic.md

 It uses X-HEEP configures with the `cv32e2` CPU, 128kB of memory organized in 2 banks of 32kB in the contiguos memory space, and 2 banks of 32kB in the interleaved memory space.
 It has peripherals such as two DMAs, one SPI, one I2C, one UART, and ...

-It has been tapeout in February 2024 using the X-HEEP commit ().
+It has been tapeout in February 2024.

-It has been used to integrate the Near-Memory macros `caesar` described here(), `maxwell` described here (), and the `wukong` peripheral described here.
+It has been used to integrate the Near-Memory macros [caesar](https://arxiv.org/pdf/2406.14263) and [maxwell](https://infoscience.epfl.ch/entities/publication/308a11b1-45dc-4bdf-ba04-b7ca35a03bad), and the [wukong](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=10682670) peripheral.
 In addition, it contains several testing IPs implemented in different `logic-suppression` style and transistor flavours.
 For the clock generation, it leverages the FLL from the [PULP project](https://pulp-platform.org/index.html) ref.